daddyauro/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a program that prints all possible combinations of two two-digit numbers.
+Write a function that prints the alphabet, in lowercase, followed by a new line.